dberzano/dberzano.github.io/alice/install-aliroot/prereq-osx.md

 * Search for Xcode
 * Click on Install *(the installation is free)*

-> If you are using OS X Mavericks, you need to upgrade to Xcode 5.
+Normally a new version of Xcode is released with a new version of OS
-> Previous versions of Xcode will not work on Mavericks.
+X. If you have just upgraded OS X, check if a new version of Xcode is available from the App Store and **update it**.

 ### Command Line Tools

-Command line tools (such as `make` or `clang`) are not immediately available after installing or upgrading Xcode.
+Command line developer tools (such as `make`) are not available right after installing or upgrading Xcode.

 * Open Xcode
 * Click on the **Xcode** boldface menu next to the apple sign